Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom/Glyph.md

 > **Namespace**: [Heirloom][0]

-A glyph represents the metrics and rendering of a character from the associated `!:Drawing.Font` .
+A glyph represents the metrics and rendering of a character from the associated [Font][1] .

 ```cs
 public class Glyph